framps/raspiBackupDoc/en/src/backup-options.md

 The `--tarCompressionToolOptions` option can be used to specify options for the compression tool.

+**Note:** Don't use option `-z` because this will deactivate this option and a gzipped tar file will be created.

 <a name="parm_tarcompressiontooloptions"></a>
 ### --tarCompressionToolOptions: Additional options for the tar compression tool